 I first came across Honey In The Rock while scrolling through Instagram, casually hunting for my next food adventure.
-One of their videos popped up on my feed, and something about it made me stop scrolling.
-Curious, I clicked into their profile… and was instantly hooked.
-The dishes there looked absolutely stunning: bold, creative, and nothing like the usual.
+Then one of their videos popped up on my feed, and something about it made me stop scrolling.
+Curious, I clicked into their profile, and the moment I saw their dishes, I was instantly hooked!

 What truly sets them apart is their fearless creativity.